Engage Visitors and Convert More Leads Using 7 Simple Tactics

 Free report download, lead magnet within blog post

-The range of offers you can choose is endless.
+The range of offers you can choose from is endless.
 The best offers directly relate to the content on the page and provide the next logical action.
 For example, you can place offers like:

 - Downloadable resources